chriskyfung/chriskyfung.github.io/_posts/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 <br>

 ![Schematic diagram of Qwiklabs GSP301: Deploy a Compute Instance with a Remote Startup Script](/images/posts/qwiklabs/qwiklab-GSP301-schematic.png)
-<small class="img-caption">Schematic diagram of GSP301: Deploy a Compute Instance with a Remote Startup Script</small>
+<p class="img-caption">Fig. Schematic diagram of GSP301: Deploy a Compute Instance with a Remote Startup Script</p>

 <br>